awoo-labs/wayland-dart/README.md

 }
 ```

-see the example directory [example](example) for how to use this library.
+~~see the example directory [example](example) for how to use this library.~~

+## Awoo-Mixins

+This distribution of `wayland-dart` comes with additions named Awoo-Mixins.
+They ensure `wayland-dart` is easy to maintain during times where Wayland rapidly updates.
+Please view the [awoo-mixins](awoo-mixins) directory to see their usage in development and updating.